dropoff-co/com.dropoff.service.brawndo.client.java/README.md

 ### Getting Available Order Items <a id="order_items"></a>
 An order can be created with order line items such as quantity, or temperature.
 To use a line item, the line item must be enabled for your account.
 To see which order line items are available for your account, use the **Available Items** function.
+Order line item constants are in Order.java.

 	//companyId is optional
 	GetAvailableItemsParameters getAvailableItemsParameters = new GetAvailableItemsParameters();